yasloxamine/yasloxamine/README.md

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=yasloxamine" alt="yasloxamine" /></a> </p>

-- 🔭 I’m currently working on [Green Products Library Project](https://github.com/yasloxamine/Green-Products-Library-Project)
+- 🔭 I’m currently working on a mobile app called Khaddam, designed to solve the problem of job visibility for skilled workers in Morocco by connecting them directly with clients in need of local services.

 - 🌱 I’m currently learning **Full-Stack Web Development**

 - 👨‍💻 All of my projects are available at [https://amineyaslo.dev](https://amineyaslo.dev)